How to visit Auckland like a local: My favourite things to do in the city

 The park around the museum — the Domain — is also great for exploring.

-The rest of New Zealand can be pretty quiet after 7pm, so while you’re in the city head out to some of these spots.
+Bar Queenstown, the rest of New Zealand can be pretty quiet after 7pm, so while you’re in the city, make the most of the nightlife.

 Caretaker is easily one of Auckland’s best cocktail bars.